Blind Boys of Alabama

 The learning of self-reliance skills for the Five Blind Boys of Alabama included making brooms, chairs and shelves for school funds.
 They were also sent to sing at local churches to raise money for the school.
 Their song selection could only include camp songs and musical narratives.
 Sometimes they would sneak away to earn personal money.
 Alone and Motherless, discipline under their white teachers was harsh and severe.
 Today, the integrated Alabama School for the Deaf and Blind has been said to be a 6-star school.

 Initially, the Five Blind Boys of Alabama were the school’s Happyland Jubilee Singers.
 Each year at least 12 students were chosen as a showcase sample from the school’s glee club.
 In 1944, the boys were selected for a gospel-singing tour.
 Southern World War II training camp soldiers were in for a treat.
-They were captivated but the boys wanted more, too.
-They were ready to be Soldiers in the Army of the Lord.
-They wanted to share their gospel gift of good news with the world.
+They were captivated but were ready to be Soldiers in the Army of the Lord and wanted to share their gospel gift of good news with the world.
 Founder Clarence Fountain stated, “We wanted to be popular, too.”
 He formed the group at age 12.
-They were Inspired by the Golden Gate Quartet and the Coleman Brothers.
+The Golden Gate Quartet and the Coleman Brothers inspired them.

 “I press toward the mark for the prize of the high calling of God in Christ.”
 (Philippians 3:14).